openhab/org.openhab.binding.zwave/doc/elexa/dmof1_0_0.md

 ### Parameter 4: Set "Alert" Current Level

 Current level warning threshold
-Sets the current level at which the On/Off Plug-In Switch will flash its LED yellow, until the current returns to below this level.
-It will NOT cut off current to the device; this functions as a visible warning to the user. **NOTE: this value must be lower than Param 3**
+<p&gtSets the current level at which the On/Off Plug-In Switch will flash its LED yellow, until the current returns to below this level.
+It will NOT cut off current to the device; this functions as a visible warning to the user. <strong&gtNOTE: this value must be lower than Param 3</strong&gt</p&gt
 Values in the range 1 to 16 may be set.

 The manufacturer defined default value is ```12```.